Pengo0o/Pengo0o.github.io/_posts/2021-08-20-Python-EventHub-ADX-Ingest.md

 comments: true
 ---

-Recently i came across a feature which allows customers to ingest data automatically into azure data explorer (adx) by using Azure Event Hub.
+Recently I came across a feature which allows customers to ingest data automatically into azure data explorer (adx) by using Azure Event Hub.
-As this feature is to the time of this blog post still relatively new, i wanted to find out what benefits customers get by using it as well as how it works.
+As this feature is to the time of this blog post still relatively new, I wanted to find out what benefits customers get by using it as well as how it works.
 The subtitle of this post mentions *learned the hard way!* and you might ask yourself, what does this mean?
-Actually during my testing and implementation i have found a bug which PG first needed to fix!
-I thought it was on me why it didn´t work the way i thought it would, but "luckily" it wasn´t my bad.
-Even though, bug is fixed and you can start testing the same way i did.
+Actually during my testing and implementation I have found a bug which PG first needed to fix!
+I thought it was on me why it didn´t work the way I thought it would, but "luckily" it wasn´t my bad.
+Even though, bug is fixed and you can start testing the same way I did.
 I have used python to send batches of simulated IoT Sensor Data to Event Hub.
-This Data i would like to use in ADX to be automatically ingested.
+This Data I would like to use in ADX to be automatically ingested.

 # Design

-In this test scenario i have used the following components:
+In this test scenario I have used the following components:
 * Python script to send batches of "raw" telemetry data (producer client)
 * Python script to check transmitted values to the event hub (consumer client)
 * Event Hub Namespace & Event Hub Instance (to send and read data from)